OmerAttias/-Elderly-Falling-Detection-/README.md

 <img src="https://user-images.githubusercontent.com/101269937/190350613-011d3925-88b3-4667-b200-9855acd01595.jpg" width="200" height="50">

 **In order to synchronize the servo movement parameter (presented by the angle changes) with the PID output, i had to normalize the results (i did it for both servoes).
-Works great linearly.
+Works great linearly.**

-- After successing controll the two servoes Smoothly as possible, i moved to the robot movement.
+- After successing controll the two servoes Smoothly and synchronizly as possible, i moved to the robot movement.
 For that i used raspboot's libary (YB_Pcb_Car) which offers a simple direction built-in functions that controll the 4 DC motors that conects to the raspberrypi with easy implementaion.

 - the last mission was to have conditions to the robot's direction decision action.
-I used an center point and two imaginary lines which bounderd the area.
-The goal was to maintian the point (robot's center) between the lines and with the horizontally servo angle position ratio detemine the direction (forward, backward, right, left, static).
+I used a center point and two imaginary lines which bounderd the area.
+The goal was to maintian the point (represents the robot's center) between the lines and with the horizontally servo angle position ratio detemine the direction (forward, backward, right, left, static).

  <img src="https://user-images.githubusercontent.com/101269937/190356983-2af3efe5-981f-465e-961e-bb38dba28ca2.jpg" width="250" height="200">